-The Outreach Chair is responsible for providing and distributing all press releases and edited content for email blast articles.
+Provide anddistribute all press releases and edited content for email blast articles.
 All press releases and email blast articles must be approved by the President.
 The Outreach

 Chair is also responsible for relationships with the press, ensuring that the press has access to the Board as necessary, answering press questions and conducting outreach to the press.